This-Is-Saksham/BookStore/README.md

 # new user can only access to the free category books

 ## this project has backend with Nodejs and frontend with Reactjs

+## Commands #
+for frontend - npm run dev
+for backend - npm start